 As is often the case in a small city, Georgetown doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Georgetown with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.82% of adults in Georgetown have a bachelor's degree or advanced degree.
+The citizens of Georgetown are slightly less educated than the national average of 21.84% for the average city or town: 14.82% of adults in Georgetown have a bachelor's degree or advanced degree

 The per capita income in Georgetown in 2022 was $29,422, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $117,688 for a family of four.
 However, Georgetown contains both very wealthy and poor people as well.